 18.1 Copies of all policies mentioned in this Code of Practice are available on the Intranet or from your Service Director.
-This page is intentionally left blank

 Part F Section F4 - Member and Officer Relations Protocol

 This Section (F1) of the constitution provides an overview of the key components of Newcastle-under-Lyme Borough Council and a brief explanation of what they do and how they operate.
 The key components are:-